-Unfortunately, at this rate it doesn’t appear that WiFi in schools will be going anywhere anytime soon.
+Although some authorities are taking action, unfortunately, at this rate, it doesn’t appear that WiFi in schools will be going anywhere anytime soon.
 Even with all the scientific studies showing how harmful these signals can be for human health (especially children), WiFi use is expanding.

 We can only speculate on how something like this will unfold.
 The massive amounts of exposure have only recently become a big problem, and negative health effects such as cancers can take decades to develop and manifest.
-And exceedingly little research has been done on the effects of WiFi radiation.
+And on top of that, there aren’t many research studies on the effects of WiFi radiation.

-The good news is that, as time goes on, more and more schools and districts are beginning to realize the harmful affects WiFi in schools can have on children and teens.
+The good news is that, as time goes on, more and more schools and districts are beginning to realize the harmful effects WiFi in schools can have on children and teens.

 The best practice to keep our children safe is to take the appropriate measures to reduce exposure.